How much is your car worth?

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than MINI.
 J.D.
-Power ranks Audi third in service department satisfaction.
-With a 22% lower rating, MINI is ranked 10th.
+Power ranks Audi 8th in service department satisfaction (above the industry average).
+With a 4% lower rating, MINI is ranked 10th.

 When two different drivers share the A5, the optional memory system makes it convenient for both.
-Each setting activates different, customized memories for the driver’s seat position, outside mirror angle and climate settings.
+Each setting activates different, customized memories for the driver’s seat position, suspension setting and outside mirror angle.
 The Cooper Convertible doesn’t offer a memory system.

 Optional air-conditioned seats in the A5 Premium Plus/Prestige keep the driver and front passenger comfortable and take the sting out of hot seats in summer.
 The Cooper Convertible doesn’t offer air-conditioned seats.